Namann29/E-Commerce/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
 3. No build process required - it's a static website

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## Contributing

-Feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any queries, please reach out to support@shopease.com